+BOUNDARY LIGHTS-

-BOUNDARY LIGHTS-(See AIRPORT LIGHTING.)
+(See AIRPORT LIGHTING.)

-BRAKING ACTION (GOOD, MEDIUM, POOR, OR NIL) - A report of conditions on the airport movement area providing a pilot with a degree/ quality of braking that he/she might expect.
-Braking action is reported in terms of good, good to medium, medium, medium to poor, or nil.
+BRAKING ACTION (GOOD, MEDIUM, POOR, OR NIL) - A report of conditions on the airport movement area providing a pilot with a degree/quality of braking that he/she might expect.
+Braking action is reported in terms of good, fair, poor, or nil.
+Effective October 1, 2016, Braking Action will be categorized in the following terms: Good, Good to Medium, Medium, Medium to Poor, Poor, and Nil.